haoxsia/haoxsia.github.io/_pages/research.md

 Second, theoretical modelling of nanoelectromechanics is another key.
 My goals are to analyse and calculate the motion equations of capacitively coupled mechanical resonators.
-With the calculations, mechanical resonators provide rich opportunities for ultrasensitive detection of tiny forces or Brownian motions.
+With the calculations, mechanical resonators provide rich opportunities for ultrasensitive detection of tiny forces and Brownian motions.

 Previously, my aim was to use magnetic-/electric-field to study the interaction between light and two dimensional liquid crystals (LCs), such as hexagonal boron nitride.